SeanMcP/seanmcp.com/src/articles/what-is-the-song-from-boston-dynamics-spot-launch-video.md

 Here are the two videos for comparison:

-<iframe src="https://www.youtube-nocookie.com/embed/tZaAmapkp4Q" title="YouTube video player for 'Banana' by Stony Pony" frameborder="0" allowfullscreen></iframe>
+{% youtube "https://www.youtube.com/watch?v=tZaAmapkp4Q", "'Banana' by Stony Pony" %}

-<iframe src="https://www.youtube-nocookie.com/embed/wlkCQXHEgjA" title="YouTube video player for 'Spot Launch' by Boston Dynamics" frameborder="0" allowfullscreen></iframe>
+{% youtube "https://www.youtube.com/watch?v=wlkCQXHEgjA", "'Spot Launch' by Boston Dynamics" %}

 The version in the Boston Dynamics video has removed the word "Banana" a few times, but it is otherwise the same song.